patronasxdxd/dev/README.md

 The LQTY produced in this issuance event is shared between depositors, in proportion to their deposit sizes.

-To efficiently and accurately track LQTY gains for depositors and front ends as deposits decrease over time from liquidations, we re-use the [algorithm for rewards from a compounding, decreasing stake](https://github.com/liquity/dev/blob/main/packages/contracts/mathProofs/Scalable%20Compounding%20Stability%20Pool%20Deposits.pdf).
+To efficiently and accurately track LQTY gains for depositors as deposits decrease over time from liquidations, we re-use the [algorithm for rewards from a compounding, decreasing stake](https://github.com/liquity/dev/blob/main/packages/contracts/mathProofs/Scalable%20Compounding%20Stability%20Pool%20Deposits.pdf).
 It is the same algorithm used for the ETH gain from liquidations.

 The same product `P` is used, and a sum `G` is used to track LQTY rewards, and each deposit gets a new snapshot of `P` and `G` when it is updated.

-### Handling the front end LQTY gain

-As mentioned in [LQTY Issuance to Stability Providers](#lqty-issuance-to-stability-providers), in a LQTY reward event generating `LQTY_d` for a deposit `d` made through a front end with kickback rate `k`, the front end receives `(1-k) * LQTY_d` and the depositor receives `k * LQTY_d`.

-The front end should earn a cut of LQTY gains for all deposits tagged with its front end.

-Thus, we use a virtual stake for the front end, equal to the sum of all its tagged deposits.
-The front end’s accumulated LQTY gain is calculated in the same way as an individual deposit, using the product `P` and sum `G`.

-Also, whenever one of the front end’s depositors tops or withdraws their deposit, the same change is applied to the front-end’s stake.

 ### LQTY reward events and payouts